streamich/jskernel/README.md

 [`eloop`](http://www.npmjs.com/package/eloop) will implement worker pool to outsource CPU intensive operations that we cannot run asynchronously.
-Basically its task will be similar to what `libuv` does for node.js -- provides a thread poll to run file IO.
+Basically its task will be similar to what `libuv` does for node.js -- provides a thread poll to run file IO and other CPU intensive tasks.

 ### `unode`